2023 Turf Replacement Rebate Program

 - Designs must meet the landscaping requirements set forth in Town of Erie's Unified Development Code.
 Irrigation system must be designed to meet the needs of the new landscape.
-Drip irrigation is recommended, however hand watering is allowed.
+Drip irrigation is recommended.

 - Landscaping for new construction is allowed.
 Area must be not have been previously landscaped.
 Reach out to firstname.lastname@example.org for more information.

 - Complete the online rebate application form once your 2023 project is completed and you are ready for a walkthrough by a Town of Erie employee.